Ethnos360: Founding

 NTM was founded by Paul Fleming, from Los Angeles, in 1942.
 In the 1930s Fleming had worked as a missionary in the British colony of Malaya.
 Initially, NTM was based in a former nightclub in Chicago.

 In 1943 NTM started publishing its magazine Brown Gold.
 In 1944/45, NTM moved headquarters to Chico, California.
 Shortly thereafter it established a "boot camp" (missionary training facility) at Fouts Springs, California.

 Early activity expansion and associated personnel deaths

 The organization sent out its first group in November 1942 to Bolivia.
 On January 12, 1944, the startling news came back that five of the men were missing.
-These five men had been killed, however the facts were not revealed until years later.
-New Tribes first five missionaries were killed by the Ayoreo Indians in Bolivia.
-According to Time magazine, five NTM missionaries were killed by aboriginal Bolivians in 1943.
+Details were revealed years later and, according to Time magazine, these five NTM missionaries were killed by aboriginal Bolivians in 1943.

 In June 1950 the first plane bought by NTM crashed in Venezuela, killing all 15 people on board.
-The second plane bought by NTM crashed in November the same year at Mount Moran in Grand Teton National Park while on its way to bring missionaries abroad, killing all 21 aboard, including spouses, several children and founder Paul Fleming.
+The second plane bought by NTM crashed in November of the same year at Mount Moran in Grand Teton National Park while on its way to bring missionaries abroad, killing all 21 aboard, including spouses, several children and founder Paul Fleming.

 In July 1953, 14 NTM members serving as volunteer firefighters died in what became known as the Rattlesnake Fire about 25 mi north of Fouts Springs, California in the Mendocino National Forest.